top of page

 My Old New Land

-Israel's national anthem, "Hatikvah" ("The Hope"), is about the hope of the Jews to return to Israel, the land of their forefathers, after 2,000 years of exile caused by the destruction of the Second Temple by the Romans in 70 CE.
+Israel's national anthem, Hatikvah ("The Hope"), expresses the Jewish people's longing to return to Israel, the land of their forefathers, after 2,000 years of exile following the destruction of the Second Temple by the Romans in 70 CE.

-The first version of the text - originally called "Tikvatnu" - was a poem written by the Galician poet Naftali Hertz Imber around 1878, several years before he moved to the Land of Israel.
-By the time he left in 1888, Rishon-le-Zion's pioneers spread the word about his poem, which had become a song.
+The original version of the text, initially titled Tikvatenu, was a poem written by Galician poet Naftali Hertz Imber around 1878, several years before he moved to the Land of Israel.
+By the time he left in 1888 (for London and Boston), pioneers in Rishon LeZion had popularized his poem, which had since been adapted into a song.

-It was first published in Jerusalem in 1886.
+The poem was first published in Jerusalem in 1886 and originally consisted of nine stanzas.

-The melody was later composed by Samuel Cohen, who based it on a Moldavian-Romanian folk song called “Carul cu Boi” (Cart and Oxen).
-It rapidly spread in the Land of Israel as part of the new Hebrew songs and folk dances.
+The melody for Hatikva was later composed by Samuel Cohen, who based it on a Moldavian-Romanian folk song called "Carul cu Boi" (Cart and Oxen).
+It quickly gained popularity in the Land of Israel as part of the new wave of Hebrew songs and folk dances.

-In 1901, "Tikvenu" was sung for the first time during the Fifth Zionist Congress.
-In 1905, at the end of the Seventh Congress, a revised and shortened version of "Tikvenu" called "Hatikva" was sung.
+In 1901, Tikvatenu was sung for the first time during the Fifth Zionist Congress.
+Four years later, at the close of the Seventh Congress, a revised and shortened version of the song, now called Hatikva, was performed.

-In 1933, during the 18th Congress, the Hatikva song was declared the Zionist Anthem.
+In 1933, at the 18th Congress, Hatikva was declared the official Zionist anthem.

-After the declaration of Independence in 1948, "Hatikva" was naturally accepted as Israel's Anthem, but became the official National Anthem only in 2004, after being legislated in the new version of the Flag and Emblem Law called the Flag, Emblem and National Anthem Law.
+After the declaration of Israel’s independence in 1948, Hatikva was naturally embraced as the national anthem.
+However, it wasn't until 2004 that it was formally recognized as the official National Anthem by the Israeli Knesset, following its inclusion in the new version of the Flag and Emblem Law, now known as the Flag, Emblem, and National Anthem Law.

 Traduction